-An important consideration in the decision to adjust the notional salary component of the remuneration bands was the objective of maintaining relativities between executives and non-executive employees so that executive remuneration remains sufficiently attractive to encourage a steady flow of high-performing non-executives into executive roles.
-Taking account of progression and other relevant payments (which are not available to executives) available to non-executive employees more accurately reflects the practical implications of the application of Wages Policy.
+An important consideration in the decision to adjust the notional salary component of the remuneration bands was the objective of maintaining relativities between executives and non-executive VPS employees so that executive remuneration remains sufficiently attractive to encourage a steady flow of high-performing non-executives into executive roles.
+Taking account of progression payments (which are not available to executives) and the mobility payment available to non-executive VPS employees more accurately reflects the practical implications of the application of Wages Policy to VPS employees.